samini/cache/README.md

 If you use or modify the code, especially for research purposes, please refer to the paper.

-The paper is available at the following URLs: http://dl.acm.org/citation.cfm?id=2000015 http://saminicmu.appspot.com/papers/Amini11_Cache_Digital.pdf [mirror] http://cmuchimps.org/publications/cache_caching_location-enhanced_content_to_improve_user_privacy_2011/pub_download [mirror]
+The ACM MobiSys 2011 paper is available at the following URLs: http://dl.acm.org/citation.cfm?id=2000015 http://saminicmu.appspot.com/papers/Amini11_Cache_Digital.pdf [mirror] http://cmuchimps.org/publications/cache_caching_location-enhanced_content_to_improve_user_privacy_2011/pub_download [mirror]

 For an extended version of the paper, please refer to the tech report.
-For citation purposes, refer to the MobiSys 2011 paper.
+For citation purposes, please only refer to the ACM MobiSys 2011 paper.
 The tech report is available at the following URLs: http://kettle.ubiq.cs.cmu.edu/~samini/papers/Amini10_Cache_TechReport.pdf http://kettle.ubiq.cs.cmu.edu/~samini/papers/Amini10_Cache_TechReport.pdf [mirror]